Types Of Technical Indicators

 These technical indicators are used to identify the speed of price movement by comparing the current closing price to previous closes.

-Stochastic Oscillator: used to predict price turning points by comparing the closing price to its price range, helping traders identify potential trend reversals.
+The Stochastic Oscillator is used to predict price turning points by comparing the closing price to its price range, helping traders identify potential trend reversals when the crypto asset is oversold or overbought.

 The RSI compares the average gain and average loss over a specified period of time, usually 14 periods.